Why YOU Cannot Pass the CPA Exam

 26) You don’t have a weekly social activity / hobby – On the complete flip side of #25 above, there are people who literally don’t do anything except study.
 This is not good if you fall into this category!
 Make sure you are having some sort of fun each week.
 We all need a break from time to time.
 Let yourself have some fun, and it will surely help your studying.

-27) You are trying to self-prep to save money – Prep course costs are certainly high.
-It’s not just CPA prep courses that are expensive, but prep courses across the board are expensive.
+27) You are trying to self-prep to save money – Review course costs are certainly high.
+It’s not just CPA review courses that are expensive, but review courses across the board are expensive.
 The first thing to keep in mind is that this is your professional career we’re talking about.
 Some estimate that a CPA license translates to an additional $1,000,000 earnings potential over your lifetime.
-With that said, a $2,000 prep course doesn’t seem that expensive in the grand scheme of things.
+With that said, a $2,000 review course doesn’t seem that expensive in the grand scheme of things.

 If you literally don’t have $2,000, consider purchasing a prep course that offers a payment plan.
 That way, you don’t have to pay all that money upfront.
 If that is not something you want to do, then you’re going to need to consider sucking up your pride and ask a close family member or friend to borrow $2,000.
 A quality prep course is key to your success, and you just can’t ignore that fact.